league-curriculum/Python-Level-0/lessons/module2/index.md

-# Module 2: Practice
+# Module 2: Function Practice

-More of the same, but more of it.
+In this module, you will get more practice with functions.